En-Be/mandala-coaster/README.md

 I want it to have a beginning, middle and end.
 ```
 ```
-I want to be able to have some part in what is created.
+I want it to react to me.
 ```

 ---